JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/volume_preserving_transformer_rigid_body.md

 \end{aligned}
 ```

-The second conserved invariant ``I(\cdot, \cdot, \codt)`` is visualized through the sphere in the figure above.
+The second conserved invariant ``I(\cdot, \cdot, \cdot)`` is visualized through the sphere in the figure above.
 The conserved Hamiltonian is the reason for why the curves are closed.

 The rigid body has Poisson structure [hairer2006geometric](@cite), but does not have canonical Hamiltonian structure.
 We can thus not use [SympNets](@ref "SympNet Architecture") or [symplectic transformers](@ref "Linear Symplectic Transformer") here, but the ODE is clearly divergence-free.
 We use this to demonstrate the efficacy of the [volume-preserving transformer](@ref "Volume-Preserving Transformer").
 We set up our networks: